Dr Sheine Peart

 Related Courses

-Sheine teaches across the FdA, BA and MA Professional Studies courses, with a particular focus on Inclusion, Equality and Qualitative Research Methods.
+Sheine teaches across a range of programmes/courses at BGU.
+She course leads the Doctorate programmes and contributes to the MA, BA and FdA programmes, with a particular focus on Inclusion, Equality and Qualitative Research Methods.

 Sheine research interests are focussed on social justice and inclusion and the way that education can support and promote inclusion or can act to marginalise and discriminate against individuals and groups.
 She is particularly interested in the experience of minoritized groups and their experience of and access to services.
 Her recent works have explored homeless young people’s experience of education.

-Dr Peart has supervised to successful completion a number of doctoral students (PhD and EdD).
+Dr Peart has supervised a number of doctoral students (PhD and EdD) to successful completion and has also helped these same students publish their work.
 Areas of Supervision expertise include:

 • Teaching and practice in post-compulsory education and training